top of page

 College Football in the Wabash Valley

 That all changed when the Indiana State football team took the field for its home opener in 1967, the natural grass field was replaced with AstroTurf becoming the first outdoor venue to feature synthetic grass, and three years later the original grandstand was demolished in favor of permanent seating that also included locker rooms, concession stands, bathrooms, and a press box.
-The only remaining piece of the original stadium was the memorial arch and the outfield wall for the new football-only facility.
-In essence, Memorial Stadium was built in 1970 and not 1924 as it boasts.
+The only remaining piece of the original structure was the memorial arch and the outfield wall.
+In essence; Memorial Stadium was built in 1970 and not 1924 as it boasts.

 There were plans for additional changes that would have included another 12,000-13,000 grandstands on the north side of the field to increase capacity to 26,000 but those plans appeared to run out of favor by 1976–the same year the Sycamores joined the Missouri Valley Conference and reclassified as a Division I football program.